-An addition to these services is the fact that Opay agents own their shops and therefore can accept payments on the application.
+In addition to these services is the fact that Opay agents own their shops and therefore can accept payments on the application.
 They pushed the reputation of Opay through roadside vendors and supermarkets, making it accessible to everyone.

-This mobile payment application belongs to Firstbank, one of the major banks in Nigeria.
+This mobile payment application belongs to FirstBank, one of the major banks in Nigeria.
 This app has gained quite a reputation with close to 40,000 agents across the country.

 Users use this platform to conduct transactions such as payment for Satelite TV, transfer of funds to friends and family, and airtime purchase.
-Firstbank account holders can also be guaranteed of fast and secure transactions on this app.
+Firstbank account holders can also be guaranteed fast and secure transactions on this app.

 This mobile payment application belongs to the largest telecommunications company in Nigeria, MTN.
 Similar to other platforms, it can be used to send and receive money across Nigeria.
 With close to 800 agents across the country, transactions are simple to conduct primarily since we know MTN for having an extensive network cross country.

 This is a free application that enables users to conduct free financial transactions.
 Users can use this application without the exchange of any cash; this works exceptionally well in supermarkets or shops that support this function.

 Konga, an eCommerce platform, launched this platform.
 Initially, this platform was only available on the eCommerce platform; however, it has gone beyond that and now can transact between peer-to-peer, subscriptions to DSTV and other payments.
 This app also features discounted rates for the Konga platform.